david2999999/Advanced-Java/README.md

 By definition, multitasking is when multiple processes share common processing resources such as a CPU.
 Multi-threading extends the idea of multitasking into applications where you can subdivide specific operations within a single application into individual threads.
 Each of the threads can run in parallel.
 The OS divides processing time not only among different applications, but also among each thread within an application.

 Multi-threading enables you to write in a way where multiple activities can proceed concurrently in the same program.

+### Software Design Patterns
+Design patterns are used to represent some of the best practices adapted by experienced object-oriented software developers.
+A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in object-oriented systems.
+It describes the problem, the solution, when to apply the solution, and its consequences.
+It also gives implementation hints and examples.